stevenkhwun/Online-resources/PS4DS/README.md

+# PS4DS
-Datasets for the book Practical Statistics for Data Scientists.
+Data for the book Practical Statistics for Data Scientists